sdr-john/rsp1a-meteor/README.md

 The scripts are located in the sub-directory “predict”.
 Their structure is very similar to that described in Step 4 of the [NOAA] link above, so please read that, to get an idea of how things work.
 In summary, the scripts do the following:

-schedule_all.sh – top level scripts that downloads a file of satellite orbits and determines which satellites to decode.
+schedule_all.sh – top level script that downloads a file of satellite orbits and determines which satellites to decode.
 A warning is printed by default to ask the user to check all script path-names are correct.

 schedule_meteor.sh – This does the work of determining the visible orbits of each satellite on the day the script is run and sets up automatic jobs to decode the satellite data.